Deep Brain Reorienting (DBR) Therapy in Toronto

 We integrate new sensations of safety and calm, supporting the nervous system’s shift into balance and connection.
 Sessions are trauma-informed, paced to your comfort, and available both online across Ontario and in person in Toronto.

-“Maya” (name changed for privacy) came to therapy after years of living with chronic anxiety and tension that seemed to come from nowhere.
-She described a constant feeling of being “on alert,” even when nothing was wrong.
-Despite years of talk therapy, she felt that something deeper in her body still held the anxiety.
+She came to therapy after years of living with chronic anxiety and tension that seemed to come from nowhere.
+She described a constant feeling of being on alert, even when nothing was wrong.
+She had tried talk therapy before and found it helpful to a point.
+But despite years of work, something in her body remained unchanged.
+The anxiety wasn’t in her thoughts anymore.
+It was somewhere deeper in her nervous system.

 Frequently Asked Questions About DBR Therapy in Toronto